fbpx

 Well crafted inquiry can diffuse pluralistic ignorance and the groupthink it creates.
 Asking great questions is at the heart of exchanging information in a way that shakes the status quo and increases understanding without putting people on the defensive.
 They’re particularly useful in the face of ambiguity, like in the above example when the boss is spewing jargon.

-So if you’ve been holding back and not speaking up on account of the pluralistic ignorance effect, it’ll pay to invest time in becoming a master at Socratic questioning.
-Try this smart, strategic way of expressing yourself at the right time, assertively and with tact.
+So, if you’ve been holding back and not speaking up because of the pluralistic ignorance effect, it’ll pay to invest time in becoming a master at Socratic questioning.
+Try this smart, strategic way of expressing yourself at the right time, assertively and tactfully.

 This includes clarifying questions such as: